Super-Detective/dbTool/README.md

 Database
 #show all databases

-#You can modify the configuration file config.ini to simplify the instructions:
+#You can create the configuration file config.ini in **current path** to simplify the instructions:
 nano /software/dbTool-main/config.ini
 **like**:
       [DEFAULT]